owini/quantitative-analysis/README.md

 Quantitative Analysis

 # List of Portfolio Strategies or Investment Strategies

-#### Description: Portfolio strategies is an investment method for investors to use their assets to achieve their financial goals.
+Portfolio strategies is an investment method for investors to use their assets to achieve their financial goals.
 It is a plan that helps you generate the best investment returns.
-:large_blue_diamond:

 Arbitrage Pricing Theory (APT)
 Long-term Investment
 Short-term Investment